Do you consider yourself an effective data-driven manager? To be one, you need to wrestle with targets and goals.

 A useful illustration from a row boat

-I came across a useful illustration recently on a (blog by James Clear).
+I came across a useful illustration recently on a blog by James Clear.
 He asks us to imagine a row boat.
 The boat has a rudder and oars.
-The rudder is the goal or target.
+The rudder sets direction to the goal or target.
 The oars are the systems that will move you along.
 Setting direction, or moving the rudder takes very little effort, just like the act of setting a goal doesn’t take much effort.
 But moving the boat forward requires work.
 Hard work.
 A business that is not ready for the work of getting better ends up drifting.
 The rudder is set but there’s little or no rowing.